 Chips need to keep getting smaller in order to advance on Moore’s law, and that is proving increasingly more complicated and expensive to achieve with time.
 That has caused most digital chip makers to become “fabless” designers, rather than manufacturers, instead relying on contracted foundries like TSMC to manufacture their designs.
 This has benefitted the digital chip makers’ free cash flow margins, as exiting the manufacturing business has removed large cash expenses from their business models.

-AMD's revenue growth over the last three years has been impressive, averaging 46.8% annually.
-But as you can see below, this quarter wasn't particularly strong, with revenue growing from $5.57 billion in the same quarter last year to $5.36 billion.
+AMD's revenue growth over the last three years has been impressive, averaging 42.5% annually.
+But as you can see below, this quarter wasn't particularly strong, with revenue growing from $5.57 billion in the same quarter last year to $5.8 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory